SpartnerNL/Laravel-Excel/docs/getting-started/installation.md

 php artisan vendor:publish
 ```

-The config file should now exists as `config/excel.php`.
+This will create a new config file named `config/excel.php`.

 ### Usage